Scalable load balancing in networked systems: A survey of recent advances: Preliminaries, JSQ policy, and power-of- algorithms

-\paragraph{Comparison with M/M/$N$ queue.} It is worth mentioning that the M/M/N queue in the Halfin-Whitt heavy-traffic regime has been studied extensively (see~\cite{GG13a, GG13b, HW81, LK11, LK12, FKL14, LMZ17}, and the references therein).
-In this case, the centered and scaled total number of tasks in the system $(\bar{S}^N(t)-N)/\sqrt{N}$ converges weakly to a diffusion process $\{\bar{S}(t)\}_{t\geq 0}$~\cite[Theorem 2]{HW81} with
+\paragraph{Comparison with M/M/$N$ queue.} The M/M/$N$ queue in the Halfin-Whitt heavy-traffic regime has been studied quite extensively (see \cite{GG13a,GG13b,HW81,LK11,LK12,FKL14,LMZ17}, and the references therein).
+In this case, the centered and scaled total number of tasks in the system $(\bar{S}^N(t) - N)/\sqrt{N}$ converges weakly to a diffusion process $\{\bar{S}(t)\}_{t \geq 0}$ \cite[Theorem 2]{HW81} with

 where $W$ is the standard Brownian motion.
-As reflected in~\eqref{eq:diffusionjsq} and~\eqref{eq:diffusionmmn}, the JSQ policy and the M/M/$N$ system share some surprising similarities in terms of the qualitative behavior of the total number of tasks in the system.
+As reflected in~\eqref{eq:diffusionjsq} and~\eqref{eq:diffusionmmn}, the JSQ policy and the M/M/$N$ system share some striking similarities in terms of the qualitative behavior of the total number of tasks in the system.
 In particular, both the number of idle servers and the number of waiting tasks are of the order $\Theta(\sqrt{N})$.
-This shows that despite the distributed queueing operation a suitable load balancing policy can deliver a similar combination of excellent service quality and high resource utilization efficiency in the QED regime as in a centralized queueing arrangement.
-Moreover, the interchange of limits result in~\cite{Braverman18} implies that for systems under the JSQ policy, $\bQ_{tot}^N(\infty):= \sum_{i = 1}^{\infty} Q_i^N(\infty)$ converges weakly to $\bQ_1(\infty)+\bQ_2(\infty)$, which has an Exponential upper tail (large positive deviation) and a Gaussian lower tail (large negative deviation), see~\eqref{eq:statail}.
+This shows that despite the distributed queueing operation a suitable load balancing policy can deliver a similar combination of excellent service quality and high resource utilization efficiency in the QED (Quality-and-Efficiency-Driven) regime (recall from Section~\ref{asym}) as in a centralized queueing arrangement.
+Moreover, the interchange of limits result in~\cite{Braverman20} implies that for systems under the JSQ policy, $\bQ_{tot}^N(\infty) := \sum_{i = 1}^{\infty} Q_i^N(\infty)$ converges weakly to $\bQ_1(\infty) + \bQ_2(\infty)$, which has an exponential upper tail (large positive deviation) and a Gaussian lower tail (large negative deviation), see~\eqref{eq:statail}.
 This is again reminiscent of the corresponding tail asymptotics for the M/M/$N$ queue.
-Note that since $\bar{S}(\cdot)$ is a simple combination of a Brownian motion with a negative drift (when all servers are fully occupied) and an Ornstein Uhlenbeck (OU) process (when there are idle servers), the steady-state distribution $\bar{S}(\infty)$ can be computed explicitly, and is indeed a combination of an exponential distribution (from the Brownian motion with a negative drift) and a Gaussian distribution (from the OU process).
+Note that since $\bar{S}(\cdot)$ is a simple combination of a Brownian motion with a negative drift (when all servers are fully occupied) and an Ornstein Uhlenbeck (OU) process (when there are idle servers), the steady-state distribution $\bar{S}(\infty)$ can be computed explicitly, and is indeed a combination of an exponential distribution and a Gaussian distribution.